KaziTShahid/Nonlinear-Hyperspectral-Unmixing-Autoencoder/README.md

 # Nonlinear-Hyperspectral-Unmixing-Autoencoder
-This is code for an autoencoder that performs nonlinear pixel unmixing on hyperspectral images (based on the Fan, Bilinear, PPNM models, and also higher order nonlinear terms)
+This is the code for an autoencoder that performs nonlinear pixel unmixing on hyperspectral images (based on the Fan, Bilinear, PPNM models, and also higher order nonlinear terms)

 The three mixing models used here are the Fan, Bilinear and PPNM models.